-With the clean sea breeze brushing along her brow Bisia Reavis stood alone along the rail of the Belgian Unity, a Liberty Class freighter bound for New York City.
-Just one month past her 24th birthday, Bisia looked back at the only world she had ever known as it slipped from view.
+With the clean sea breeze brushing along her brow, Bisia Reavis stood alone along the rail of the Belgian Unity, a Liberty Class freighter bound for New York City.
+Just one month past her 24th birthday, she looked back at the only world she had ever known as it slipped from view.
 Ahead awaited the American husband she had met and married just ten months ago in her native Poland.
 Behind lay an old way of life still smoldering in ruins.

 I didn’t know what to think.
 All I knew was that there was a world out there for me to see, and there would be no second chances, no second thoughts.